rogeruiz/write/_posts/2016-03-05-wary-of-the-toxic-father.markdown

 now.
 Almost two, two years old.
 This man walked back into his daughter's life, his daughter's open arms, her family's open arms after nearly 30 years of long-distance relationships.
-With 16 of those years physically far enough away from her that he began to take the shapes in Seurat's *La Parade de Cirque* from afar but up close he revealed all of the jagged shapes, harsh dots, and scratch marks making up the face of a mentally-ill Vincent van Gogh self-portrait.
+With 16 of those years physically far enough away from her that he began to take the shapes in [Seurat's *A Sunday Afternoon on the Island of La Grande Jatte*] [i-seurat] from afar but up close he revealed all of the jagged shapes, harsh dots, and scratch marks making up the face of [a mentally-ill Vincent van Gogh self-portrait] [i-van-gogh].

+[i-seurat]: {{ site.baseurl }}/img/seurat.jpg "A Sunday Afternoon on the Island of La Grande Jatte"
+[i-van-gogh]: {{ site.baseurl }}/img/van-gogh.jpg "Self portrait"

 I am not doing my best in raising my daughter.
 Not by a long shot.
 I know I could be better, but I am also *good enough*.
 I am present.
 I am focused.
 I am